TijesuRejoice/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Directory containing files on singly linked lists
+Directory containing files on singly linked lists and using them versus using arrays